VampyrCat/COER-Reforger-Server/README.md

-# COER-Reforger-Server
+# COER-reforger-server

-The reforger server for cool weekends
+The arma-reforger server on VampyrCat's laptop. this is here for easily updating and keeping track of changes on the server. also so other COER individuals can quickly download server files and set everything up easily.